andresjbotello/kindalab_coding_challenge_andres/README.md

 ```bash
 docker-compose up -d --build
 ```
-The Web App will be available on port http://localhost:5001.
+The Web App will be available on http://localhost:5001.